 Oh, you’re in the thick of it now!
 And hats off to you for keeping the love alive—there’s hardly anything better than feeling in sync with your partner on all your life goals.
 You’ve been doing the money thing together for a while now and it’s always good to check in and see if your course needs adjustment.
-And remember: this can be fun (just see the fed, rested, happy note from above to set yourself up for success):
+And remember: financial discussions can be fun (just see the fed, rested, happy note from above to set yourself up for success):

 - What do you appreciate about the way we’ve spent money so far?

 - What is one thing you would change about the way we handle our money?